 These assessment objectives cannot readily be fully specified in the syllabus content.
 Questions testing skills in physics may be based on information (given in the question paper) that is unfamiliar to the candidates or is based on everyday experience.
 In answering such questions, candidates are required to use principles and concepts that are within the syllabus and to apply them in a logical manner.
-Questions testing these objectives will often begin with one of the following words: predict, suggest, calculate, or determine.
-(See the glossary of terms in this syllabus.)
+Questions testing these objectives will often begin with one of the following words: predict, suggest, calculate or determine (see the glossary of terms in section 6.2).